-Peru, or Republic of Peru (República del Perú in Spanish) is a country in western South America, it's the third largest country in South America (After Brazil and Argentina), also, it's among the countries with most variety in natural regions and subclimates in the world.
+Peru, or Republic of Peru (República del Perú in Spanish) is a country in western South America, it's the third largest country in South America (after Brazil and Argentina), also, it's among the countries with most variety in natural regions and subclimates in the world.
 How many you ask?
 There are somewhere over 100 subclimates subdivided in three natural regions: the coast, formed mainly by deserts and small valleys, the Andes mountains, and the jungle (the Amazon rainforest).
 Its population surpasses 29 million, with its capital and largest city, Lima, encompassing 9 million inhabitants, diversified between the indigenous populations and the mestizos, with a small percentage of Blacks, Asians and Europeans.
 Religiously however, it is mostly Catholic with a growing number of Evangelical congregations.
 Peru has two official languages: the Spanish, the most spoken one; and the Quechua, the most spoken of the indigenous languages.
 There are however, many other indigenous languages like the Aymara and the various languages of the people of the Amazon Forest.

 Precolumbine Period Its territory was home to various ancient cultures like the Norte Chico civilization, most known as Caral, the most ancient city in the American Continent (About 5000 years old), and various others; the Precolumbine history is studied in six stages: